EXTENSIVE CLINICAL AND PRECLINICAL PROGRAMS

 RATIONALE:

-BHV-7000 is a potent, selective activator of Kv7.2/7.3 potassium channels, a clinically validated target to regulate the hyperexcitable state in epilepsy.
-BHV-7000 is structurally and pharmacologically distinct from other potassium channel activators and demonstrates minimal GABAA receptor activation, potentially providing better tolerability compared to other ASMs.
-BHV-7000 was potent in the maximal electroshock (MES) preclinical epilepsy model without adverse neurobehavioral or motor effects and was well-tolerated in a Phase 1 SAD/MAD clinical study without the central nervous system (CNS) adverse events typical of anti-seizure medications.
+Opakalim (BHV-7000) is a potent, selective activator of Kv7.2/7.3 potassium channels, a clinically validated target to regulate the hyperexcitable state in epilepsy.
+Opakalim (BHV-7000) is structurally and pharmacologically distinct from other potassium channel activators and demonstrates minimal GABAA receptor activation, potentially providing better tolerability compared to other ASMs.
+Opakalim (BHV-7000) was potent in the maximal electroshock (MES) preclinical epilepsy model without adverse neurobehavioral or motor effects and was well-tolerated in a Phase 1 SAD/MAD clinical study without the central nervous system (CNS) adverse events typical of anti-seizure medications.
 A Phase 1 EEG biomarker study confirmed evidence of target engagement in the CNS.

 Major Depressive Disorder